1st Durham Volunteer Artillery: 94th Siege Battery

-In 6 December 94th Siege Bty joined 23rd Bde, remaining with it until the Armistice.
+On 6 December, 94th Siege Bty joined 23rd Bde, remaining with it until the Armistice.
 It was increased to six guns when a section joined on 15 January from 190th Siege Bty.

 When the German Spring Offensive opened, 94th Siege Bty was supporting Fifth Army.
 After firing its SOS tasks in support of the infantry, the battery had to withdraw under fire.
 During the 'Great Retreat' the battery moved 85 mi by road, prepared 13 positions, firing from nine of them, and had fired over 1500 rounds.
 Casualties had been light.

 In the summer of 1918, the battery supported Australian Corps' surprise attack on Hamel on 4 July, then III Corps at Amiens on 8 August.
 During the advance in late August 1918, the battery's forward observation officer, Capt R.A.E.
 Somerville, found two abandoned German 7.7 cm field guns near Marincourt.
 With the assistance of his telephonists, he turned one gun round and fired over 100 rounds at the retreating enemy, for which he was awarded a Military Cross.
 The two guns were sent home as trophies, one to the Durham RGA and one to the town of Sunderland.

 The battery then took part in several of the set-piece battles of the Hundred Days Offensive including the Australian–US attack at the St Quentin Canal.
 However the 9.2-inch howitzers were too clumsy to be much use in the pursuit.
 The battery's last action was at the assault crossing of the Sambre on 4 November.

 94th Siege Bty was intended to form 144th Bty, RGA, in the interim order of battle for the postwar army, but this was rescinded after the signing of the Treaty of Versailles and it disbanded at Dover on 24 June 1919.